Chandradithya8/FarmApp/README.md

 ## FUTURE PLANS 📈

-- In this project I have added around 6 disease detection models.
-In the future I will try to add even more disease detection models for diseases like malaria, pneumonia, etc.
+- In the future I will try to add even more strategies for improving farming.